gluster/glusterdocs/docs/Troubleshooting/resolving-splitbrain.md

 # 3. Resolution of split-brain using gluster CLI
 Once the files in split-brain are identified, their resolution can be done from the gluster command line using various policies.
-Entry/GFID split-brain resolution is not supported via this method.
-Split-brain resolution commands let the user resolve data and metadata split-brain using the following policies:
+Type-mismatch cannot be healed using this methods.
+Split-brain resolution commands let the user resolve data, metadata, and GFID split-brains.

+## 3.1 Resolution of data/metadata split-brain using gluster CLI
+Data and metadata split-brains can be resolved using the following policies:

 ## i) Select the bigger-file as source
 This command is useful for per file healing where it is known/decided that the